-Problems Sets: Problem Sets will be assigned for each chapter [13 problem sets (12/13 will count), 10% towards grade].
+Problems Sets: Problem Sets will be assigned for each chapter [8 problem sets, 10% towards grade].
 Similar problems will appear on exams, therefore if you do the assigned problems you are going to be better prepared for the exam problems.
 I will be happy to assist you with any difficulties that may arise during office hours.
 The due of each problem sets would be a week later the day after the corresponding chapter is completed (overall, you will be given ca. two weeks to complete each chapter, so that this time frame would be well enough to complete each problem sets that are missed due to prior excused absences for genuine, documented emergencies may be extended (covering ca. two weeks).
 If you otherwise miss a problem set you will receive zero.